-The intent of this policy is to clearly identify the specifications under which staff will implement programs that provide rehabilitation and repair assistance to owner occupied households at or below 80% of median income in eligible areas of the County, and reconstruction housing when it has been determined that it is not economically feasible to rehabilitate the unit.
+The intent of this policy is to clearly identify the specifications under which staff will implement programs that provide rehabilitation and repair assistance to owner occupied households at or below 80120% (140% if approved in the Local Housing Assistance Plan) of median income in eligible areas of the County, and reconstruction housing when it has been determined that it is not economically feasible to rehabilitate the unit.
 The Program will be implemented in partnership with private funding whenever available.
 The policy identifies authority levels for approval and eligibility restrictions, which exceed federal and state requirements.